senchalabs/docs-i18n/guides/views/README.md

         fullscreen: true
     });

-We're adding two more configurations to our class - title and description - which both start off as null.
-When we create an instance of our new class we pass the title and description configs in just like any other configuration.
+In this example, we have added two additional configurations to our class - title and description - which both start off as null.
+When we create an instance of our new class, we pass in the title and the description configs like any other configuration.

-Our new behavior happens in the initialize and onTap functions.
-The initialize function is called whenever any component is instantiated, so is a great place to set up behavior like event listeners.
-The first thing we do is use this.callParent(arguments) to make sure the superclass' initialize function is called. **This is very important**, omitting this line may cause your components not to behave correctly.
+The new behavior occurs in the initialize and onTap functions.
+Since the initialize function is called whenever any component is instantiated, it is a good place to set up behavior such as event listeners.
+First we use this.callParent(arguments) to make sure the superclass' initialize function is called. **This is very important**, omitting this line may cause your components not to behave correctly.

-After callParent, we add a tap listener to the component's element, which will call our onTap function whenever the element is tapped.
-All components in Sencha Touch 2 have an element property that you can use in this way to listen to events on the DOM objects, add or remove styling, or do anything else you'd normally do to an Ext.dom.Element.
+After callParent, we add a tap listener to the component's element, which calls the onTap function whenever the element is tapped.
+All components in Sencha Touch have an element property that you can use in this way to listen to events on the DOM objects, to add or remove styling, or to do anything else you would normally do to an Ext.dom.Element.

-The onTap function itself is pretty simple, it just uses Ext.Msg.alert to quickly pop up some information about the image.
+The onTap function itself uses Ext.Msg.alert to pop up some information about the image.
 Note that our two new configs - title and description - both receive generated getter functions (getTitle and getDescription respectively), as well as generated setter functions (setTitle and setDescription).

 ## Advanced Configurations

-When you create a new configuration option to a class, the getter and setter functions are generated for you so a config called 'border' is automatically given getBorder and setBorder functions:
+When you create a new configuration option to a class, the getter and setter functions are generated for you.
+For example, the config called 'border' in the following example is automatically given getBorder and setBorder functions:

     @example
     Ext.define('MyApp.view.MyView', {